Our House

 pea aphid mummy

 Pea aphid mummy.
 This aphid was parasitized by a tiny wasp whose larva developed inside the aphid.
-The wasp emerged through the hole.
-See the 5/05 newsletter for more information.
+The wasp emerged through the hole cut in the aphid's back.

 Natural enemies in your garden

-If possible, leave small areas of your landscape unmowed and untreated, and allow a natural succession of plants to develop.
-This may include some weedy species.
+If possible, leave small areas of your landscape unmowed and not treated with pesticides, and allow a natural succession of plants to develop which may include some weedy species.
 These areas will serve as a natural enemy nursery for the rest of your landscape.

-Also, avoid harsh insecticides that will wipe out beneficial species along with pests.
+Also, avoid harsh insecticides that wipe out beneficial species along with pests.
 What frequently happens is that pests return faster than natural enemies and the pest populations explode.
-Biorational insecticides have the smallest negative impact on beneficial species.
+Natural Insecticides are easier on beneficial species and should be your first choice whenever possible.

-Natural Enemies Guide (pdf) - A brief introduction to predators and parasites.
+Natural Enemies Guide - A brief introduction to predators and parasites.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.